StudyPact/chromeExtension/README.md

 ## StudyPact Chrome Extension

-Track your studies and earn money
+Track your studies and earn money for completing your study goals

 ## From Skeletton
 * includes awesome messaging module